 CCC 469 “The Church thus confesses that Jesus is inseparably true God and true man.
 He is truly the Son of God who, without ceasing to be God and Lord, became a man and our brother.”
 A divine Person with a divine nature and a human nature.

-The Gospels of Rabbis Matityahu, Marcus, Lucas, and Yokhanan? said that He rose from the dead.
-Their testimony of Rabbi Yeshua’s incarnate life, death and resurrection was written down soon after these events occurred p.
-191 and were accepted by all Christians from the beginning. p.
-194 Later non-Christian writings are consistent with Christian accounts.
-Flavius Josephus, a Jewish historian who worked for Rome and certainly no friend of Christians, referred in his book, Antiquities of the Jews, 93 AD, to a miracle-worker who seemed to be something more than a man.
+The Gospels of Rabbi Matityahu, Rabbi Marcus, Rabbi Lucas, and Rabbi Yokhanan said that he rose from the dead.
+Their testimony of Rabbi Yeshua‘s incarnate life, death and resurrection was written down soon after these events occurred and were accepted by all Christians from the beginning.
+Later non-Christian writings are consistent with Christian accounts.

 Ten of the original shlikhim willingly died for their beliefs.
-By tradition, Rabbi Kefa was crucified upside down and Paul was beheaded, both in Rome in 66 AD.
-Andrew was martyred in 70 AD bound to a cross.
-Bartholomew was flayed alive in 44 AD.
-James the Greater (Zebedee’s son) was beheaded in Jerusalem.
-James the Less (Alphaeus’ son) was stoned to death.
-Thomas was martyred in south India.
-Jude and Simon the Cananaean were shot to death with arrows in Persia.
+By tradition, Rabbi Kefa was crucified upside down and Rabbi Paul was beheaded, both in Rome in 66 AD.
+Rabbi Andreas was martyred in 70 AD bound to a cross.
+Rabbi Bar Talmay was flayed alive in 44 AD.
+Rabbi Yaakov Ben Zevdi (Zebedee’s son) was beheaded in Jerusalem.
+Rabbi Yaakov Ben Halfai (Alphaeus’ son) was stoned to death.
+Rabbi Teom was martyred in south India.
+Rabbi Yehuda Ben Yaakov and Rabbi Shimeon HaQana were shot to death with arrows in Persia.
 They, who knew what had actually occurred, willingly gave their lives for spreading the good news of Rabbi Yeshua.
 They would have done that only if they truly believed that Rabbi Yeshua had conquered death, which only God can do.
-John was boiled in oil but miraculously survived; he was exiled to Patmos but finally died at a great age in Ephesus.
+Rabbi Yokhanan was boiled in oil but miraculously survived; he was exiled to Patmos but finally died at a great age in Ephesus.

 The Church and Women

-Can anyone imagine Rabbi Yeshua saying this about the mother He loved so much that He spent thirty of his 33 incarnate years living in her home?
-Until quite recently, “Your mother wears combat boots,” started a lot of bar fights.
+Can anyone imagine Rabbi Yeshua saying this about the mother He loved so much that he spent thirty of his 33 incarnate years living in her home?

 The Dead Sea Scrolls

 The Da Vinci myth imagines that the Dead Sea Scrolls were Christian texts.
 Of course, they were Jewish texts.
 Qumran was situated on a barren terrace between the limestone cliffs of the Judean desert and the maritime bed along the Dead Sea, about thirty miles across the mountains from Jerusalem.
 It would have been a difficult journey on foot.
 And the Essenes were a monastic community that did not engage the outside world.
-They never saw Rabbi Yeshua.
+There is no record that they ever saw Rabbi Yeshua.

 Open Theism reverses Christian theology Gen 1:27 by creating God in the image of man.

-We read that, Gen 6:6 “The Lord was sorry that he had made man on the earth.”
+We read that, “The Lord was sorry that he had made man on the earth” Gen 6:6.
 Read literally, it suggests that God did not know what men would do.
-The New American Bible (NAB) translation gives an example in the story of Sodom and Gomorrah.
-NAB Gen 18:21 “I must go down and see whether or not their actions fully correspond to the cry against them that comes to me.
-I mean to find out.”
+The New American Bible Revised Edition (NABRE) translation gives an example in the story of Sodom and Gomorrah.
+“I must go down and see whether or not their actions fully correspond to the cry against them that comes to me.
+I mean to find out” NABRE Gen 18:21.

-Open Theists argue as well that prayer is efficacious because, if we plead enough, God might actually change His mind.
-God had said, Mal 3:6 “I the Lord do not change,” but Open Theists decide which passages to read literally based on which interpretation will make God seem smallest and most human.
+Open Theists argue as well that prayer is efficacious because, if we plead enough, God might actually change his mind.
+God had said, “I the Lord do not change” Mal 3:6, but Open Theists decide which passages to read literally based on which interpretation will make God seem smallest and most human.
 The Open Theist then takes a godlike role by “explaining” this small and fallible God.

-Overall, Open Theism is the converse of Satan’s ancient lure, Gen 3:5 “… you will be like God, knowing good and evil.”
+Overall, Open Theism is the converse of Satan’s ancient lure, “… you will be like God, knowing good and evil” Gen 3:5.
 In Open Theism, God will be like you, not always knowing good and evil.